jonsamwell/flutter_gherkin/README.md

 Defaults to empty string

 This optional argument lets you specify device target id as `flutter run --device-id` command.
 To show list of connected devices, run `flutter devices`.
 If you only have one device connected, no need to provide this argument.

+#### runningAppProtocolEndpointUri

+An observatory url that the test runner can connect to instead of creating a new running instance of the target application The url takes the form of `http://127.0.0.1:51540/EM72VtRsUV0=/` and usually printed to stdout in the form `Connecting to service protocol: http://127.0.0.1:51540/EM72VtRsUV0=/`
+You will have to add the `--verbose` flag to the command to start your flutter app to see this output and ensure `enableFlutterDriverExtension()` is called by the running app

 ## Features Files